Barong (sword): Hilt (handle)

 Most handles have a silver sleeve and lacquered braided fiber rings that sit on top.
 Nobility hilts were made of ivory, carabao horn, or kamagong (Philippine ebony).
-Other barong swords have less elaborate hilts and are smaller in size.
+Other barong swords have less elaborate hilts and are smaller.
 Common motifs include the cockatoo (kakatua) and the sea serpent (naga).
-The long metal ferrule is most often made of silver, though copper, brass and swaasa is also used.
-Barongs used in World War II may also have aluminium ferrules.
-The ferrule tends to be around 8 cm (3 inches) in length.
-Often the ferrule will have lacquered braided natural fiber rings to aid in grip.
-Sometimes these fiber rings were on top of the ferrule, but often what would appear to be a solid metal ferrule would in fact be a number of metal bands that alternate between the fiber bands.
+The long metal ferrule is most often made of silver, though copper, brass, and swaasa are also used.
+Barongs used in World War II may also have aluminum ferrules.
+The ferrule is typically around 8 cm (3 inches) long.
+Often, the ferrule will have lacquered, braided natural-fiber rings to aid grip.
+Sometimes these fiber rings were on top of the ferrule, but often what would appear to be a solid metal ferrule would, in fact, be many metal bands that alternate between the fiber bands.

-Cockatoo pommels tended to be made of banati.
-Higher end barongs belonging to the upper classes often had large elaborately carved junggayan (elongated) cockatoos.
-Barong for the lower classes, and the ones used for fighting, have less elaborate cockatoo pommels of much smaller sizes, often featuring de-emphasized crests or beaks (and on fighting versions mere vestigial elements of the crest and beak motifs).
+Cockatoo pommels were typically made of banati.
+Higher-end barongs belonging to the upper classes often had large, elaborately carved junggayan (elongated) cockatoos.
+Barongs for the lower classes, and the ones used for fighting, have less elaborate cockatoo pommels of much smaller sizes, often featuring de-emphasized crests or beaks (and on fighting versions, mere vestigial elements of the crest and beak motifs).
 At one period near World War II, cockatoo forms changed.
-Crests became more triangular, and began to emerge directly from the back of the pommel, whereas older cockatoo had crests that flowed from the butt-plain of the pommel.
-Also, beaks started to become more massive and rectangular in form.
-Barong used by juramentados, or those who had taken the rite of Magsabil, often would feature smaller blades with normal size hilts.
+Crests became more triangular and began to emerge directly from the back of the pommel, whereas older cockatoos had crests that flowed from the butt-plain of the pommel.
+Also, beaks became more massive and more rectangular.
+Barongs used by juramentados, or those who had taken the rite of Magsabil, often would feature smaller blades with normal-sized hilts.